iCliniq Logo

 How Does the Body React to Stress?

-As we know, the human body is designed to experience stress and react to it.
+The human body is designed to experience stress and react to it.
 The autonomous nervous system controls breathing, vision changes, and heart rate.
 The fight or flight response helps to face stressful situations.
 Most people deal with stress every day.
 They have work, family, health, and financial issues.
 There are different physical and mental symptoms of stress:

-The physical symptoms of stress are
+The physical symptoms of stress are:

 • Headaches.